-It is recommended that for all reports each team member should be identified and details provided on their qualifications/accreditations (including ORCID number for researchers, if available).
-This provides traceability and accountability for decisions and the data acquired.
+It is recommended that for all survey reports each team member should be identified.
+This provides traceability for decisions and the data acquired.
 It is also highly recommended that a member of the team has completed professional training in the principles and operation of swath systems and provides evidence of recent field experience with swath acoustic systems.